PerceptronV/scierra/README.md

 * `<print>`

+   Prints out the code you've written so far.

 * `<restart>`

+   Restarts another interpreter session and forgets all local variables.

 * `<esc>`

+   Terminates Scierra.

 * Code keywords

+   Put the following keywords at the start of each block of your code for special operations.

    * `<`

+      If you put `<` before a single-line statement and don't include any semicolons (e.g. `<10+23` or `<"Hey!"`), Scierra automatically outputs the evaluated value of the statement.
+Works with all data types, variables and classes that supports `cout` statements.
+Also supports printing the return value of functions.

    * `<prep>`

+   Forcefully specify that the block of code that you've just typed belongs to

    * `<glob>`

+   * `<main>`

+## Docs

+### Anatomy of a C++ Program in Scierra

 ## LICENSE
 [Apache License 2.0](LICENSE)